micmejia/bible-dump/NKJV/Amos/Amos 8.md

 And the songs of the temple Shall be wailing in that day," Says the Lord God-- "Many dead bodies everywhere, They shall be thrown out in silence."

 ###### 4
-Hear this, you who [^a]swallow up the needy, And make the poor of the land fail,
+Hear this, you who swallow up the needy, And make the poor of the land fail,

 ###### 5
 Saying: "When will the New Moon be past, That we may sell grain?
-And the Sabbath, That we may [^b]trade wheat?
+And the Sabbath, That we may trade wheat?
 Making the ephah small and the shekel large, Falsifying the scales by deceit,

 ###### 6
 That we may buy the poor for silver, And the needy for a pair of sandals-- Even sell the bad wheat?"